mamba-org/mamba/docs/source/usage/specs.rst

    Contrary to ``pathlib.Path``, the ``/`` operator will always append, even when the sub-path starts with a ``/``.

-The function ``CondaURL.str`` can be used to get a raw representation of the string.
+The function :cpp:func:`CondaURL.str <mamba::specs::CondaURL::str>` can be used to get a raw representation of the string.
 By default, it will hide all credentials

 .. code:: python